 - Enter the names of all students participating in your local fair into the SEFI website.
 If you have a large number, you can send an excel spreadsheet of names to NIRSEF.

-- You may advance 2 students from each grade (6-8) to NIRSEF.
+- You may advance 2 students for each grade level in your school to NIRSEF.
+For example, if your school is grades 6-8 you can send 6 students, but they could all be from 8th grade.
 Additional spaces may be granted on a case-by-case basis taking into consideration the number of projects you will be judging at your Local Fairs.
 This is another reason to input all of your students participating in your local fair and not just those advancing to NIRSEF!

 - Once registered, teachers who want to check on their students' progress in entering project information can login at http://www.sefi.org/register/ and do so.
 Click on "Student Listing" and you will see a list of your students.
 When you click on "View", you will can check on each section of your student's information.